Carbon Steel Pickling

-Carbon steel pickling: cleaning process to remove residues from this material
+Carbon steel pickling is a cleaning process aimed at removing residues from this material.

 Restore the surface layer